St. Alban the Martyr

 This page is part of our project "Revealing St Alban's Hidden Heritage" supported by a grant from The National Lottery Heritage Fund, thanks to players of The National Lottery.

 When the church opened in 1881 all the windows had plain glass.
-The windows in the chapels and in the ambulatory passage at the east end behind the High Altar were added between 1882 and 1896, the east window of the south chapel is by John Hardman & Co, and the others by the firm of Clayton and Bell.
+The windows in the chapels and in the ambulatory passage at the east end behind the High Altar were added between 1882 and 1896.
+The east window of the south chapel is by John Hardman & Co, and the others by the firm of Clayton and Bell.

 In 1904 the central two-lancet window of the clerestory of the apse above the High Altar was filled with a window by Birmingham artist Henry Payne.